jkwill87/gryph-display-panel/readme.md

 # gryph-display-panel (GDP)

 GDP is a web application developed for the University of Guelph's athletic department's new digital signage.
-It is designed to display meeting and event scheduling, as well as to validate and report member participation during classes.
-It does this through Active Net's SOAP WSDL service and by making server side https requests using curl.
+It is designed to display meeting and event schedules, as well as to validate and report member participation during classes.
+It does this through Active Net's SOAP WSDL service and by making server-side HTTPS requests using curl.

-It's backend is developed using PHP and the frontend using JavaScript, Bootstrap, and HTML.
+Its backend is developed using PHP and the frontend using JavaScript, Bootstrap, and HTML.
 The service can be run as a simple web page in a browser on a PC or mobile device.

 ## Features